 Tip: Remember the 4 types of message objectives (announce, advise, activate, and advocate) in McGuire’s psychology-based “input-output” model, and align these categories with Kotler’s business-based “5 Ps” outlined above.

 Part Five: Branding

 “Branding” is the process of pairing an image, slogan, or other stimulus with a product or practice until the two have become synonymous in the mind of the audience.
-The concept of branding derives from the discipline of marketing, with many successful (e.g., Coca-Cola, Marlborough, Mercedes-Benz, Nike, Apple) as well as unsuccessful efforts.
+The concept of branding derives from the discipline of marketing, with many successful efforts (e.g., Coca-Cola, Marlborough, Mercedes-Benz, Nike, Apple) as well as unsuccessful and wasteful failures.
 Successful branding can “build relationships between consumers and products” or services that are being marketed.
-Lerman, Morais and Luna (2018) provide a very useful definition of a brand as a:
+Lerman, Morais and Luna (2017) provide a very useful definition of a brand as a:

 “ …product or service that is distinguished by and marketed on the basis of a distinctive and enduring personality.
 A brand has greater value with any non-branded product with identical functional attributes because the brand carries with it a unique properties such as technical performance, a specific emotional connection with its customers, or any number of beliefs and ideas that it’s makers through advertising publicity and other means attempt to convince the target customers to associate with it."

 Audiences eventually become familiar with a product and are reminded of it by seeing the image or hearing a slogan representing that product.
 Please note, however, that branding does not last forever: review how Frito-Lay has undone its own Doritos brand given the rejection by Gen-Z consumers of traditional marketing efforts.